-The course will focus on the issue of ownership of certain types of intellectual property on the Internet, which has become a critical issue especially with emerging Web 2.0 technologies becoming so prevalent in our schools and culture.
-In this course the future online and hybrid educator will learn about the different types of potential copyright infringement and its implication for course development.
-There will be an attempt to dispel the common notion that since material is readily available on the Internet, it is now public domain and is free from copyright concerns.
+This course will focus on the issue of ownership of certain types of intellectual property on the internet, which has become a critical issue with emerging Web 2.0 technologies becoming so prevalent in our schools and culture.
+In this course online, face-to-face, and hybrid educators, or candidates, will learn about the different types of potential copyright infringement and its implication for course development.
+There will be an attempt to dispel the common notion that since material is readily available on the internet, it is now public domain and is free from copyright concerns.